darneltaphil/demoridge-doc/docs/system-requirements/installation.md

 ### Create Theme

-1. Create a folder named `8.2` within your wordpress folder structure:
+1. Create a folder named `8.2` (it could be any name you want) within your wordpress folder structure:
    `8.2` also represents the current stable version of hte application.

    ```